rendered-obsolete/rendered-obsolete.github.io/_posts/2018/2018-08-18-nuget-sign-upload.md

 Package(s) signed successfully.
 ```

-After signing the size of the nupkg file should increase slightly.
+After signing the size of the nupkg file should increase slightly (in this case 10KB).

+If you get output that ends with `Key does not exist.`, make sure the .pfx (the private key) follows `-CertificatePath` and not the .cer (public key).

 You can verify the package with:
 ```
 nuget.exe verify Subor.NNanomsg.NETStandard.0.5.2.nupkg -All
 ```
 And there should be a bunch of similar output that ends with `Successfully verified package 'Subor.NNanomsg.NETStandard.0.5.2'.`.

-If you get output that ends with `Key does not exist.`, make sure the .pfx (the private key) follows `-CertificatePath` and not the .cer (public key).

 ## Uploading

-The first time I uploaded the package I used the web interface: profile __->Manage Packages->+Add new__.
+The first time I uploaded the package I used nuget.org's web interface: profile __->Manage Packages->+Add new__.

 Thereafter I can use the "update package versions"-only API key I created to push updates:
 ```